jrcharney/LaunchCodeNotes/My LC Notes/Guide TODO List.md

 - [ ] **YAML Guide** - A Guide for YAML.
 - [ ] **Ruby Guide** - A Guide for Ruby.
 - [ ] **C++ Guide** - A Guide for C++ (C++20?)
+- [ ] **Chocolatey Guide** - A guide for the Software Package Manager for Windows.
+- [ ] **Visual Studio Code Guide** - A Guide for using VSCode, especially for Windows, though it can be used on other operating systems.